Mpox (monkeypox): Update

 Canada

-The Public Health Agency of Canada (PHAC) is working with provincial and territorial public health partners to investigate cases of mpox (monkeypox) in Canada.
+The Public Health Agency of Canada (PHAC) works with provincial and territorial public health partners to monitor mpox in Canada.

 Global

-Aside from Canada, other countries that are not an endemic area for mpox are also reporting cases of mpox, which represents a highly unusual event.
-Surveillance to date in non-endemic areas has been limited, but is now expanding.
-Available information suggests that human-to-human transmission is occurring among people in close physical contact with cases who are symptomatic.
+Monitoring in non-endemic areas (countries or areas where mpox isn't usually found) has been limited but is now expanding.
+Available information suggests that human-to-human transmission is occurring among people in close physical contact with people with symptoms.

-For Canadian travellers, PHAC's travel health notice outlines potential health risks and recommends ways to help reduce them.
+If you're traveling, the travel health notice outlines potential health risks and ways to help reduce them.

 Page details